ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Is Cholecalciferol worth the extra cost?

-Vitamin D3 (as Cholecalciferol) is classified as T1 Preferred with a bioavailability rating of high (S1 — best tier).
+Vitamin D3 (as Cholecalciferol) is classified as Preferred Form with a bioavailability rating of high (S1 — best tier).
 Higher-tier forms may cost more because of the research and manufacturing processes required to achieve better absorption.
 Whether that trade-off is worthwhile depends on your individual goals, budget, and healthcare provider's advice.

 Ready to formulate with vitamin d3 as cholecalciferol?